Comprehensive Notes on Andrew Ng’s Machine Learning Course

 A large neural network will usually do as well or better than a smaller one so long as regularization is chosen appropriately.

-Text classfication.
+Text Classification.
 Features: list the top 10000 words to compute input variables.

 Logistic model, or neural network model.